 Depending on the rules of your retirement plan, if your former spouse owes child support or maintenance, you may be able to use the QDRO for those payments.
 Check with the plan’s administrator to find out whether you can include this in your QDRO.

 Our experienced staff has prepared thousands of QDROs over the years.
-Our attorneys handle many areas of retirement division, including 401(K) plans sponsored by employers, federal, local and statement retirement plans, and military retirement pay.
+Our attorneys handle many areas of retirement division for our divorce clients, including 401(K) plans sponsored by employers, federal, local and statement retirement plans, and military retirement pay.